Does insurance cover bike theft?

 Does home, condo, and renters insurance cover bike theft?

-A stolen bicycle is typically covered for its actual cash value, minus your deductible, under personal property coverage through your home insurance, condo, or renters insurance policy.
+A stolen bicycle is typically covered for its actual cash value, minus your deductible, under personal property coverage through your homeowners insurance, condo insurance, or renters insurance policy.
 Some insurers may have a sub-limit – for example, $1,500 – for bicycles.
 If your bicycle is worth more than $1,500, adding an insurance rider to your renters or homeowners policy may help ensure you have adequate coverage.

 If the actual cash value of your bicycle is less than your deductible, your insurer may not pay for the loss.
 More than two million bikes are stolen each year in North America, so check with your insurer to see how your bicycle is covered.